 Amanda L. Yoder

-- Represented a multinational financial institution in connection with revolving and term credit facilities secured by 54 gas stations and convenience stores in a new joint venture between a multinational energy company and the operator.
+- Represented a multinational financial institution in connection with revolving and term credit facilities of $60M secured by 54 gas stations and convenience stores as part of a corporate restructuring.
+Continue to assist with modifications.

 - Represented client in the sale of its wholesale insurance business.